StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure: Discussion

 \subsection{From Understanding to Translation: Bridging the Confidence Gap}

 Our quantitative results reveal an important distinction between understanding diverse user needs and confidently translating that understanding into design decisions.
 While both ChatGPT and StreetDesignAI improved participants' ability to identify persona needs, only StreetDesignAI produced significant gains in translation confidence ($p=0.0045$ vs. $p=0.063$).
-This gap suggests that awareness of diversity is necessary but insufficient for inclusive design practice---designers still need scaffolding to act on that awareness.
+This gap suggests that awareness of user diversity is necessary but insufficient for effective multi-perspective design practice---designers still need scaffolding to act on that awareness.

 StreetDesignAI's parameter-level feedback appears to bridge this gap by linking specific design choices to persona-specific outcomes.
 When P6 observed that adding bollards increased ``Interested but Concerned'' scores from 2 to 5 while ``No Way No How'' scores remained unchanged, they gained actionable insight into which interventions serve which populations.
-StreetDesignAI transforms abstract understanding into targeted decision-making, helping designers more systematically address diverse user needs.
+StreetDesignAI can help translate abstract understanding into targeted decision-making, helping designers more systematically address diverse user needs.